 a.1.
 Challenge and Research Questions

-How do people incorporate increasingly prevalent nonelectoral political acts in their individual-level repertoires of political participation?
+How do people incorporate increasingly prevalent nonelectoral political acts into their individual-level repertoires of political participation?
 And how well are these different types of political participators represented in both objective and subjective measures of representation?
 These questions are of utmost importance in an era marked by concerns about unequal representation (Bartels 2018; Lupu & Warner, in press-a, in press-b; Schakel & Van der Pas, in press) and democratic erosion (Dahlberg et al. 2015; Kriesi 2020; Lührmann & Lindberg 2019; Waldner & Lust 2018; Wuttke et al. in press).
 Two conflicting trends in political participation worldwide over the past several decades highlight the importance of conducting robust empirical investigations of these questions: a clear decline in electoral-oriented participation, particularly among lower status groups (Blais & Rubenson 2013; Kostelka 2017; Kostelka & Blais 2021; Scarrow et al. 2017); and evidence indicating an increase in nonelectoral political participation, which tends to be concentrated among higher status groups (Dalton 2021, in press; Jenkins & Kwak, in press; Schlozman et al. 2018; Theocharis & van Deth 2018).
 Research suggests that the apparent increase in the forms and prevalence of nonelectoral political acts (e.g., protest, online activism) is motivated, at least in part, by participants’ interest in influencing representational outcomes.
 However, there is surprisingly little evidence about how different types of political participation affect objective or subjective measures of representation.

 The PRD project’s primary objective is to understand how individuals’ broad repertoires of political participation relate to representational outcomes in an era marked by concern about unequal representation.
 Two distinct yet potentially conflicting democratic ideals lie at the heart of this investigation.
 The first is responsiveness to the expressed will of the people, meaning that representational outcomes should reflect the messages communicated by the public.
 The second central democratic ideal to be considered is equality of representation, even of those who are not politically active.
 Given the well-established finding that people who are the most politically active also tend to be advantaged socioeconomically (Dalton 2017; Oser et al. 2013; Schlozman et al. 2012; Teorell et al. 2007; Verba et al. 1978), a strong link between nonelectoral participation and representational outcomes could potentially contribute to unequal representation.
 Although achieving the democratic ideal of responsiveness to the expressed will of the people (e.g., through voting and additional acts of political communication) may enhance the representation of the politically active, there is also a risk that it will exacerbate documented patterns of unequal representation of society at large, potentially eroding the public’s perceptions of democratic legitimacy.
 These central and potentially contradictory ideals of responsiveness and equality of representation lead to the third motivating question of PRD: How can traditionally lower status groups be mobilized and organized to reduce identified inequalities in contemporary patterns of political participation and representation?